 How Many Hours Do I Need

 I used to shoot weddings based on whatever hours the couples needed.
 Now, my wedding packages range from 7-9 hours.
 It’s because I’ve found that 90% of weddings fall within this range, with 8 hours usually being the sweet spot.
-The outliers for extra time can be destination weddings or Indian weddings, which can be a multiple-day event.
+The outliers for extra time can be destination weddings or certain cultural weddings, which can be a multiple-day event.
 For traditional weddings, any more than 9 hours is usually unnecessary unless there’s a special exit.
-Under 7 hours is risking not being able to tell the full wedding story, which I also don’t recommend.
+Under 7 hours is risking not being able to tell the full wedding story, which I don’t recommend.
 With 8 hours, I’m able to capture the couple getting ready through the dancing at the end of the night.

 Pros and Cons of Getting Married in Miami

 If you’re searching for a stunning tropical location for your wedding, Miami is the perfect place.
 There’s no place to compare it to within the continental United States.
 With Miami’s spectacular beaches, you can have the outdoor wedding of your dreams with white sand, blue water, and the Miami skyline in the background of your ceremony.
 Just imagine that scene for your wedding photos!
 Miami is also a perfect place for guests from out of town to come to, as the city has a tremendous variety of things to do and a beautiful culture to dive into.
-With Miami’s large selection of dazzling hotels, gorgeous beaches, buzzing nightlife, you might also find that an added plus to this city is doubling as a great honeymoon destination.
+With Miami’s large selection of dazzling hotels, gorgeous beaches, and buzzing nightlife, you might also find that an added plus to this city is doubling as a great honeymoon destination.

-Although there are a wide variety of advantages to getting in married in Miami, there are some things to keep in mind when deciding if Miami is the right location for your wedding day.
+Although there is a wide variety of advantages to getting in married in Miami, there are some things to keep in mind when deciding if Miami is the right location for your wedding day.
 Miami can have extremely unpredictable weather with lots of rain throughout Summer and Fall.
 It’s important to try and plan your day in the more preferable seasons for getting married in Miami.
 Both as a photographer and a bride, I’ve also seen that Miami can be an expensive place to get married.
 Venues and hotels can be costly, especially during vacation season, and get booked early.
 It’s important to plan far in advance if you’re thinking of getting married in Miami.

 Miami Wedding Photographer – Final Thoughts